osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AzureActiveDirectoryTenant.md

 ## `Get all Azure Active Directory tenants from OCS tenant`

-Get all Azure Active Directory tenants from an OSIsoft Cloud Services Tenant.
+Get all Azure Active Directory tenants from an OSIsoft Cloud Services tenant.

 ### Request